EVORA-project/evora-ontology/models/docs/riskGroup.md

 # Slot: risk group (riskGroup)

 _The highest risk group related to this resource.
-The risk group of a biological agent guiding its initial handling in labs according to the risk group classification defined by the WHO laboratory biosafety manual_
+The risk group of a biological agent guiding its initial handling in labs according to the risk group classification defined by the WHO laboratory biosafety manual._